kubernetes/website/content/en/docs/reference/networking/virtual-ips.md

 ### IP address allocation tracking

-To ensure each Service receives a unique IP, an internal allocator atomically updates a global allocation map in {{< glossary_tooltip term_id="etcd" >}}
+To ensure each Service receives a unique IP address, an internal allocator atomically updates a global allocation map in {{< glossary_tooltip term_id="etcd" >}}
 prior to creating each Service.
 The map object must exist in the registry for Services to get IP address assignments, otherwise creations will